leeivan1007/leeivan1007/README.md

 ### Hi there 👋

+### Do you want to to be an AI control and decision engineer ?

+### Join us!
+Let's just click here 👉 https://github.com/leeivan1007/DinoRunTutorial

+### If you like it.
+Please give me a star 🙏

 <!--
 **leeivan1007/leeivan1007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.